Frequent Ask Question – WebEyeClinic

 7. Is my data safe on WebEyeClinic?

 Yes.
-WebEyeClinic keeps your chat, uploads, and doctor-reviewed notes inside your account.
-We follow privacy standards and do not sell your medical images.
-You stay in control of what you submit.
+Your chat messages, uploads, and doctor-reviewed notes stay inside your account.
+WebEyeClinic follows privacy standards and does not sell or share your medical images.

-8. Do I have to create an account?
+8. Do I need to create an account?

 9. How much does WebEyeClinic cost?

-Our current plan is simple: $20 for up to 2 weeks of access to Visio and doctor-reviewed guidance.
-During this time you can ask several questions and upload multiple eye images.
-Some general educational parts of the site may stay free.
+The current plan is simple: $20 for up to 2 weeks of access to chat with an eye doctor online.
+During this period you can ask multiple questions and upload eye scans.

-10. Can WebEyeClinic find a doctor for me?
+10. Can WebEyeClinic help me find a local doctor?

 11. How is WebEyeClinic different from other eye websites?